 Slow down the pings if only some 'later' pings fail: If some 'later' pings are failing (first pings work), the device you are testing may not like the fast rate of pings.
 Slow down the rate of pings.
 Instead of 'back-to-back' (with -ms:0), slow down the pings using -ms:250 (or even larger/slower).

-Why a ping size of 62500?
-To also allow 'mental math' to quickly determine the resulting Mbps.
+Why the ping size default is 62500: To also allow 'mental math' to quickly determine the resulting Mbps.
 All of the math simplifies down to dividing ms reponse time into 1000 to obtain Mbps.
 For example, a large 62500 ping to a host that also responds (with a ping reply) in 10ms is 100 Mbps (1000/10=100).
 Here is the full math:

-Large pings ARE fragmented (a great stress test): Large pings are designed to stress test your networking environment.
-A large ping must be split into many fragments and each fragment send individually, which are then recombined at the other end into a single ping request (and the same thing happens to the ping reply).
+Large pings ARE fragmented (and therefore, a great stress test): Large pings are designed to stress test your networking environment.
+A large ping must be split into many IP fragments and each fragment send individually, which are then recombined at the other end into a single ping request (and the same thing happens to the ping reply).
 If even a single fragment is lost (either way), the entire ping will fail.
 This makes large pings a great network stress and reliability test.

 Donate: If you find this program helpful, please support it with a donation.